 20. Paper Construction Vehicles

 These construction vehicle templates are also great for getting your little one’s imagination going!
-Print them at home and let your child colour the vehicles and create the muddy background!
+Print them at home and let your child color the vehicles and create the muddy background!

 Read the full tutorial: Paper Construction Vehicle Templates